 ISCA expects the following from ITRWs (and Sponsored Events, whenever possible):

 - reduced registration fees for ISCA members

-- a report on the workshop within one month of the end of the event
+- a report on the workshop within one month after the end of the event

 - a copy of the proceedings for the archive (abstracts and keywords required for indexing)

-- a portion of any profits to be put by towards additional grants for subsequent related events
+- a portion of any profits, to be used for additional grants for subsequent related events

-- we expect organizers of workshops to be aware of the aspects of self-plagiarism that can arise from publication of similar papers in satellite workshops as well as in related conference proceedings and to help ISCA to reduce the occurrence of near-duplicate submissions while encouraging the development of progressive publication.
+- workshop organizers should be aware of the aspects of self-plagiarism that can arise from publishing similar papers in satellite workshops and conference proceedings

 Useful information for workshop organizers:

-- Download the role of ISCA Workshop Coordinator;
+- download a description of the role of the ISCA Workshop Coordinator

-- Download the guidelines of ISCA Workshops (includes a checklist for future organizers)
+- download the guidelines for ISCA Workshop organizers (including a checklist for future organizers)

 - download ISCA logos for publicity purposes

-For a list of the past Tutorial and Research Workshops, see the ISCA archive.
+For a list of past ISCA Tutorial and Research Workshops, see the ISCA archive.

-Some proceedings and/or CDROMs of ITRWs (ETRWs) organized by ISCA are still available and can be ordered from the ISCA Secretariat.
-Click here to see the Proceedings/CD-ROMs order form.
+Some proceedings and/or CDROMs of ITRWs (and, previously, ETRWs) organized by ISCA are still available and can be ordered from the ISCA Secretariat.
+Please use the Proceedings/CDROM order form.